Skip to main content

 Introduction

 Ornamental corn varieties are mostly flint type corns (Zea mays indurata) with hard variously colored kernels.
-While originally grown as food, today they are grown primarily for ornamental purposes.
+While originally grown for milling, today they are grown primarily for ornamental purposes.
 Popcorn (Zea mays everta) is a variant of flint corn that can be popped.
 Broom corn (Sorghum vulgare), which is commonly grown as an ornamental, is not actually corn, but rather a relative of the sorghum grown for syrup and seed.

 Types and Varieties